Skip to main content

 If you have any questions about the prices of cosmetic dental and gum treatments, as well as planning, please contact our team or come and visit us.
 We’ll be happy to help you!

-To improve the appearance of the teeth and correct any damage they have suffered, patients have at their disposal porcelain veneers or dental contact lenses, which are thin sheets of porcelain, customized for the patient and bonded to the front of the front teeth.
+To improve the appearance of the teeth and correct any damage they have suffered, patients have at their disposal porcelain veneers or dental contact lenses, which are thin porcelain Veneers, customized for the patient and bonded to the front of the front teeth.
 They are able to change the aesthetics of the smile.

 What is the difference between a contact lens and a veneer?